marcdarm/SQL-Dictionary-Project/README.md

 ...

-I fixed errors in Excel by highlighting the "words" column and using the "Go To Special..." function.
+I fixed errors in Excel by highlighting the "words" column and using the "Go To Special..." function and used "Find & Select" to get rid of entries that included spaces.

+Using the LEN function, I was able to determine that the longest entry was 21 characters long which served useful when creating the table using SQL.
+I saved the list as a separate CSV to later import into PostgreSQL.